-If you’re not familiar with Media Crema, it’s basically half-and-half or light cream that comes in a can (see a picture of the can below).
-You’ll find it in the Latin foods aisle of most grocery stores, or in a Mexican grocery.
+You’ll find media crema in the Latin foods aisle of most grocery stores, or in a Mexican grocery.
 Of course, in Latin America, you’ll find it in just about every grocery store everywhere — even in fishing villages.
 Table cream is similar although not quite as rich.
 Media crema is not the same thing as evaporated milk or sweetened condensed milk.

 I’ve never seen it in little boxes in US, but that’s often how we bought it in Mexico — and one box or can holds just about 1 cup (it varies slightly by manufacturer).

-I used Media Crema in lots of different dishes.
-My top 10 favorites where it’s just SO much better than milk:
+I use media crema in lots of different dishes.
+My favorites where it’s just SO much better than milk:

 - Make your own sour cream totally from non-refrigerated ingredients — see my video of how easy it is!

 - Clam chowder, potato soup and other cream soups